Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/data/datasets.rst

   for fast computation in a machine learning environment.

 * :doxy:`UnlabeledData` represents input data which is not labeled.
   This is the input format used for unsupervised learning methods.
-While the unlabeled data class does not offer much new functionality, it provides an important difference.
+The unlabeled data class is a subclass of Data and does not offer much new functionality compared to ``Data``. ut it provides an important *semantic* difference, as these data points are interpreted as input data without labels, compared to the above mentioned Data class whose contents might store anything (for example model outputs, labels or points) .
 Datasets as used in machine learning are inherently unordered constructs, thus it is okay for an algorithm to shuffle or otherwise reorder the contents of a dataset.
 This is reflected in the set, that shuffling is actively supported using the :doxy:`UnlabeledData::shuffle` method.

 * :doxy:`LabeledData` finally represents datapoints which are a pair of inputs and labels.
-An dataset of type ``LabeledData<I,L>`` can be roughly described as the known data object using a pair-type of inputs I and labels L, for example ``UnlabeledData<std::pair<I,L> >``.
+An dataset of type ``LabeledData<I,L>`` can be roughly described as the known data object using a pair-type of inputs I and labels L, for example ``Data<std::pair<I,L> >``.
 There is however an important difference in how labels and inputs are treated in machine learning.
 We often like, especially for unsupervised methods, to only use the inputs, thus viewing the object as an ``UnlabeledData<I>``.
   For evaluation of the model, we also want to first get the set inputs, acquire the